 Ocelot uses the standard logging interfaces ILoggerFactory and ILogger<T> at the moment.
-This is encapsulated in IOcelotLogger and IOcelotLoggerFactory with an implementation for the standard ASP.NET Core logging stuff at the moment.
-This is because Ocelot adds some extra info to the logs such as request ID if it is configured.
+This is encapsulated in IOcelotLogger and IOcelotLoggerFactory with the implementation for the standard ASP.NET Core logging stuff at the moment.
+This is because Ocelot adds some extra info to the logs such as RequestId if it is configured.